plentymarkets/plugin-hello-world/README.md

 On each run (push or manual trigger), the pipeline will:

-* Request a fresh login token from Plentymarkets (credentials from GitHub Secrets).
+* Request a fresh login token from PlentyONE (credentials from GitHub Secrets).
 * Trigger a **Dev Mode build** for the configured system and plugin set.
 * Monitor the build until completion.
 * Report success ✅ or detailed errors ❌.